Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Toric setting

 \end{example}

-For simplicity, we call $(L,\phi)$ a \emph{$T$-invariant Hermitian psef line bundle} on $X$ if $(T,\phi)$ is a Hermitian psef line bundle on $X$, $L$ is $T$-invariant and $\phi$ is $T_c$-invariant. \begin{corollary} Let $(L_i,\phi_i)$ ($i=1,\ldots,n$) be $T$-invariant Hermitian psef line bundles on $X$ with positive volumes.
-Assume that each $\phi_i$ has $\mathcal{I}$-model singularities.
-If the $T$-invariant flag satisfies that $Y_n$ is not contained in any of the polar loci of $\phi_i$, then
+For simplicity, we call $(L,\phi)$ a \emph{$T$-invariant Hermitian big line bundle} on $X$ if $(T,\phi)$ is a Hermitian big line bundle on $X$, $L$ is $T$-invariant and $\phi$ is $T_c$-invariant. \begin{corollary} Let $(L_i,\phi_i)$ ($i=1,\ldots,n$) be $T$-invariant Hermitian big line bundles on $X$ with positive volumes.
+If the $T$-invariant flag satisfies that $Y_n$ is not contained in any of the polar loci of the $\phi_i$'s, then